electric-sql/d2ts/packages/d2ts/src/d2ql/README.md

 ## Planned Features

-Future versions will support:
+Future versions may support additional SQL features and optimizations.

-- ORDER BY, LIMIT, and OFFSET clauses

 ## ORDER BY, LIMIT, and OFFSET